tecknut/religionfusion/README.md

 # Commitment
 Join and leave anytime you want.
 Obviously if more people leave than join, then it's feedback that we're doing something wrong and need to evolve

+# Physical health
+RF recommends activity to maintain a healthy lifestyle

+# Mental health
+Mental health is a BIG DEAL.
+RF recommends activities to improve friendship, widen one's social circle and good parenting.
+Kind of like A. A., we welcome anyone who needs to see a therapist or need psychological medication.
+It is not baggage.
+Gotta take care of your mind, because it's just another muscle in your body.
+Medication is good too.

 # Volunteer
 Email me!